abstract gray background

 • Do assign appropriate block size in the randomization schedule to ensure well-balanced treatment assignment and avoid the risk of unblinding.
 Too small of a block can increase the unblinding risk; however, too large of a block increases treatment imbalance, particularly in stratified schedules.

 • Do maintain detailed audit trails to avoid approval delays.
 Maintaining accurate audit trails is essential to ensuring regulatory compliance.
-IRT systems allow these trails to be tracked electronically, providing a record of randomizations and when they occurred, any code that was broken and when it occurred, and any unblinding that may have occurred and which user was associated with that unblinding.
+IRT systems allow these trails to be tracked electronically, providing a record of randomizations and when they occurred, any code that was broken and when it occurred, and any unblinding that may have occurred, and which user was associated with that unblinding.
 IRT systems also assign permissions to access blinded data based on user credentials, greatly reducing the probability of accidental unblindings.
 Additionally, it is critical to internally separate team members into blinded and unblinded groups to avoid crossing of data and to maintain records of those who are newly added to either group with the appropriate sign off.